-All applicants, regardless of whether they received grant funds from LWD in the past3, are considered new applicants for this funding cycle and will be evaluated on the basis of quality, comprehensiveness, completeness, accuracy and appropriateness of response to the NGO.
-Any pages exceeding twenty-five (25) will not be considered in the application review process.
-Additionally, applications that do not adhere to the required sections of this NGO will be viewed as incomplete and not be reviewed.
+All applicants, regardless of whether they received grant funds from NJDOL in the past3, are considered new applicants for this funding cycle and will be evaluated on the basis of quality, comprehensiveness, completeness, accuracy and appropriateness of response to the NGO.

+Applications that do not adhere to the required sections of this NGO will be viewed as incomplete and not be reviewed.